 It is a national-level competitive exam that is held twice a year, usually in April and September.
 The exam is divided into two parts: an offline written exam and an interview.
 The questions cover General Knowledge, English, and Mathematics.
 Preparing for this UPSC defence exam necessitates hard work and consistent efforts; however, there are some common mistakes to avoid in order to pass the exam.

-10 Common Mistakes which you as a Candidate should Avoid
+10 Common Mistakes which you as a Candidate Should Avoid

-When They Do Not Read Newspaper
+When you don’t Read the Newspaper

 Every competitive exam, in some way, necessitates general knowledge.
 Daily newspaper reading should become a habit.
 One of the most important sections of the CDS exam is general awareness, and you should not take it lightly.
 Reading newspapers makes us aware of our surroundings and keeps us updated, such as knowing about the current chief of defence staff, it S 400 missile defence system, and so on.
 It also improves our vocabulary, so not reading the newspaper is one of the most significant mistakes one can make, and it will harm your grades.